jgkaplan/gemini-server/README.md

 `req.url`The URL object of the request
 `req.path`The path component of the url
-`req.query` The query component of the url (used for handling input)
+`req.query` The query component of the url (used for handling input) `req.cert` The certificate object, if the client sent one `req.fingerprint` The fingerprint of the certificate object, if the client sent one

 ### Response object
 The response object is passed to request handlers.